onedata/onedata-documentation/docs/glossary.md

 relevant to them.
 They can be used to organize data in a space systematically and provide an ability to create persistent snapshots — [archives][].
 Learn more [here][dataset-more].

+## Digital Object Identifier (DOI)

+A standardized [persistent identifier][], defined by International Organization for Standardization (ISO), used to uniquely identify digital objects such as academic publications, datasets, and official documents.

 ## File ID

 A unique, global identifier associated with a file or directory.